alecjmaly/slae86/slae86/project6/2_adduser.md

 ## Summary

 The old shellcode was 95 characters long (including nulls).

-The new shellcode is 101 bytes long and has no null bytes.
+My new shellcode is 101 bytes long and has no null bytes.